 Tinnitus is the “perception” of sound.
-It can occur secondary to different situations and depending on the type, can originate in different places within the auditory system.
+It can occur secondary to different situations and, depending on the type can originate in different places within the auditory system.
 It often presents as a persistent ringing or buzzing in the ear, but those suffering from tinnitus can experience it quite differently.
 Some describe the sound in their ear as roaring, rushing, hissing, chirping, beeping, buzzing, whistling, or clicking.
-Tinnitus can be a temporary (acute) condition or an ongoing (chronic) health ailment.
+Tinnitus can be a temporary (acute) or ongoing (chronic) health ailment.
 The sound may be high-pitch, low-pitch, or even multi-toned.
 It might be barely noticeable, but it could also be incredibly loud.
 Either way, it is a very unpleasant, disturbing feeling.

 What causes tinnitus?

 Tinnitus is not a disease, but it is a condition that could be a symptom of another underlying health issue.
 It can be the result of many things, but the most common cause of tinnitus is damage to the tiny sensory hair cells in the cochlea.
 This can be the result of the normal aging process, but more commonly, it is also caused by prolonged exposure to excessively loud noise and in conjunction with noise-induced hearing loss (NIHL).

 Noise Induced Hearing Loss (NIHL)